 This bill mandates that county sheriffs oversee all federal law enforcement actions within their counties, granting them the authority to halt any unauthorized or improperly conducted actions.
-Specifically, it adds a new paragraph to RSA 104:5, which states that sheriffs and their deputies must maintain a nonparticipating presence during the execution of federal warrants and arrests to ensure the rights of New Hampshire residents are upheld.
-Furthermore, sheriffs are required to receive advance notice from federal law enforcement agencies regarding any actions in their counties.
+Specifically, the bill adds a new paragraph to RSA 104:5, which requires sheriffs and their deputies to maintain a nonparticipating presence during the execution of federal warrants and arrests.
+Additionally, sheriffs must receive advance notice from federal law enforcement agencies regarding any actions in their jurisdiction.
 If prior notice is not provided or if best practices for minimizing deadly force are not followed, sheriffs can deem such actions unauthorized and terminate them.

 Statutes affected: